Student-centric advice and objective recommendations

 Know the details of your loan

 Before signing the dotted line, be sure that you know the details of your loan.
 Take note of the overall balance, interest rate, repayment plan, and repayment flexibility.
-Compare these factors between lenders before deciding which one to go with.

-In general, you should start with federal loans.
+In general, students should focus on utilizing federal student loans before private student loans.
 These loans have a lower interest rate, and they offer more relief plans than private loans.
+Below, we’ll walk through some of the major benefits for borrowers of federal student loans.

-However, not everyone is eligible for federal assistance, and federal loans have a $31,000 borrowing limit.
+Remember, not everyone is eligible for federal assistance, and federal loans have a borrowing limit.
 Be sure to shop around before turning to a private loan and select the lender that best fits your needs.

 Set a budget